alicesthar/Sound-and-Success-in-Popular-Music/README.md

 # Sound and Success in Popular Music

-This project explores how the acoustic characteristics of popular music have evolved between 2000 and 2018, and how these features relate to commercial success.
+This project examines how the acoustic characteristics of popular music have evolved between 2000 and 2018, and how these characteristics are associated with commercial success.
+Using the MusicOSet dataset, the analysis combines exploratory data analysis with statistical modelling to investigate long-term trends in musical sound and differences between historical chart eras.

-The analysis uses the MusicOSet dataset, combining chart performance data with acoustic features.
+The project has been developed as part of the IJC437 Introduction to Data Science module in the MSc Data Science programme at the University of Sheffield.

 ## Research Questions
 - **EDA**: How have average acoustic characteristics changed over time (2000–2018)?